karchern/ggquantileplot/README.md

 60% quantile of the distribution, while the darkest and second-darkest hue together corresponds to the 30%-70% quantile.

+As you can see, by default this implementation of quantile plots has non-informative legends which we’ll fix below.

 ``` r
 quantilesP <- c(0.5, 0.6, 0.7, 0.8, 0.9, 1.0)
 ggplot(data = ToothGrowth, aes(x = as.factor(dose), y = len)) +